 Sarah Horne children’s book illustrator

-Sarah Horne’s work has very strong characters and is humorous.
-Her main media is pen and ink.
-She does a range of books from pop up to young adult and tends to do a lot of work she enjoys which is something that comes with experience over time.
+does a range of books from pop up to young adult and tends to do a lot of work

-Thought out her talk Sarah gave us a lot of helpful tips:
+Sarah gave us a lot of helpful tips:

--Draw from real places and then add your own spark this is the best way to make magic feel real
+-Draw from real places and then add your own spark this is

--Mix up what you do, try not to get type cast, do one off drawings that will go in your portfolio
+-Mix up what you do, try not to get type cast, do one off

 -Get a good work routine